murilobellatini/murilobellatini.github.io/_pages/about.md

 I've always been fascinated with Technology due to its magic to improve people's lives in a continuous and infinite pace.
 That's why I studied Engineering, got my MBA on Products & Services and now study Data Science & Artificial Intelligence.

-Professionally I've been used to work with on data-oriented problems my whole career, going from Prescriptive Modelling on Automotive segment for super cars (believe it or not!) until Social Media & Speech Analytics for Business Insight Generation.
+Professionally I've been used to work on data-oriented problems my whole career, going from Prescriptive Modelling on Automotive segment for super cars (believe it or not!) until Social Media & Speech Analytics for Business Insight Generation.

 My current data toolkit covers the whole Machine Learning pipeline with Data Collection, Wrangling, Cleaning, Visualization, Predictive Model Training & Testing — usually in Python.
 My areas of greatest interest tackle unstructured data problems such as Natural Language Processing and Speech Recognition.